Flight Diverted To Sacramento Airport After Passenger Dies On Plane

 SACRAMENTO (CBS13) — A flight was diverted to Sacramento International Airport Thursday night after a passenger died on a plane.

-It’s unclear if that flight continued on, or if the passengers were asked to get off of the plane.READ MORE: Greater Sacramento-Area Counties Predict Brighter Future As New Vaccine Initiative Rolls Out

-The Sacramento County Coroner says the plane likely stopped in Sacramento because it was the closest airport and a place where the flight crew could get some help.MORE NEWS: Police: Man Entered Davis Woman's Apartment, Tried To Sexually Assault Her
+The coroner says the plane likely stopped in Sacramento because it was the closest airport and a place where the flight crew could get some help.MORE NEWS: Series Of Storms On The Way To NorCal Starting This Weekend; Snowpack At Just 61% Of Normal

 No other information about the incident has been released.